WongChoice/Neverwinter-Invocation/README.md

 - Customize the scripts as needed to suit your specific game automation requirements.
 - Use the scripts responsibly and in accordance with the game's terms of service.

-License:
-This repository is provided under an open-source license.
-See the LICENSE file for details.